apache/eventmesh/CONTRIBUTING.md

 ### License review

-Eventmesh follow [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) policy.
+Eventmesh follows [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) policy.
 All source files should have the Apache License header added to the file header.
-Eventmesh use the [apache/skywalking-eyes](https://github.com/apache/skywalking-eyes) to check the source file header.
-And Eventmesh use [Gradle-License-Report](https://github.com/jk1/Gradle-License-Report) plugin to check for third-part dependencies.
+Eventmesh uses the [apache/skywalking-eyes](https://github.com/apache/skywalking-eyes) to check the source file header.
+And Eventmesh uses [Gradle-License-Report](https://github.com/jk1/Gradle-License-Report) plugin to check for third-part dependencies.
-When you need to add a three-part dependency, you need to register the newly added dependency in tool/license/allowed-licenses.txt, and the newly added three-part libraries need to meet [ASF 3RD PARTY LICENSE POLICY ](https://apache.org/legal/resolved.html).
-It is highly recommended to communicate with Eventmesh community before you need to add a three-part library.
+When you need to add a three-part dependency, you need to register the newly added dependency in tool/license/allowed-licenses.txt, you can execute `./gradle clean checkLicense` to judge whether there exist dependencies isn't added, and the newly added three-part libraries need to meet [ASF 3RD PARTY LICENSE POLICY](https://apache.org/legal/resolved.html).
+It is highly recommended communicating with Eventmesh community before you need to add a three-part library.

 ## Community

 ### Contact us

+Mail: dev@eventmesh.apache.org